 Using Vinegar – In The Bathroom

 Deep clean the toilet – Just because the toilet bowl looks clean, doesn’t mean it is.
-The loo needs a regular thorough clean, see how I give my kids loo a complete clean here.
+The toilet needs a regular thorough clean, see how I give my kids toilet a complete clean here.

 Get rid of soap residue – Wipe down the bath tub and shower screens with vinegar to remove the soap scum.